blondiebytes/203-game2-adventure/README.md

 3.4 Adventure!

-Your assignment is to develop a game about "adventure", like The Legend of Zelda, Pac-Man, Zork, Rogue, or Wizardry.
+Your challenge is to develop a game about "adventure", like The Legend of Zelda, Pac-Man, Zork, Rogue, or Wizardry.

 Like Moving Blocks, you are free to design whatever kind of game you want.
 The requirements, however, are much looser.
 Your game must have the following elements: